aws-samples/amazon-bedrock-samples/docs/agents/introduction-to-agents/how_to_create_custom_agents.md

 print(f"Following is the output of web search: {data}")
 ```

-    Query for Web search:
-    What is the capital of India
-    Following is the output of web search: {"title": "New Delhi | History, Population, Map, & Facts | Britannica", "href": "https://www.britannica.com/place/New-Delhi", "body": "New Delhi, national capital of India.It is situated in the north-central part of the country on the west bank of the Yamuna River, adjacent to and just south of Delhi city (Old Delhi) and within the Delhi national capital territory..
-In December 1911 King George V of Britain decreed that the capital of British India would be moved from Calcutta (now Kolkata) to Delhi.Construction began in 1912 at a site about 3 miles (5 km) south of the Delhi city centre, and the new capital was formally ..."}
-    {"title": "New Delhi - Wikipedia", "href": "https://en.wikipedia.org/wiki/New_Delhi", "body": "New Delhi (/ \u02c8 nj u\u02d0 \u02c8 d \u025b. l i / \u24d8, [6] Hindi: [\u02c8n\u0259i\u02d0 \u02c8d\u026al\u02d0i\u02d0], ISO: Na\u012b Dill\u012b), is the capital of India and a part of the National Capital Territory of Delhi (NCT).
-New Delhi is the seat of all three branches of the Government of India, hosting the Rashtrapati Bhavan, Sansad Bhavan, and the Supreme Court.New Delhi is a municipality within the NCT, administered by the NDMC, which covers mostly Lutyens' Delhi and a few adjacent areas.
-The municipal area is part of a larger ..."}
-    {"title": "Delhi | History, Population, Map, & Facts | Britannica", "href": "https://www.britannica.com/place/Delhi", "body": "Delhi, city and national capital territory in north-central India.
-The city of Delhi actually consists of two components: Old Delhi, in the north, the historic city; and New Delhi, in the south, since 1947 the capital of India, built in the first part of the 20th century as the capital of British India."}
-    {"title": "What is the Capital of India? - WorldAtlas", "href": "https://www.worldatlas.com/articles/what-is-the-capital-of-india.html", "body": "The capital city or the National Capital Territory (NCT) of India is New Delhi.
-Delhi is divided into two parts; the Old Delhi and New Delhi.
-The Old Delhi was founded in 1639 while the New Delhi was established on December 15, 1911.
-New Delhi is located in the north-central part of India and is adjacent south of Delhi city."}
-    {"title": "What is the Capital of India? | Mappr", "href": "https://www.mappr.co/capital-cities/india/", "body": "As the capital city of India, the economy of New Delhi is heavily focused on service and government sector activities.
-The large, skilled English-speaking workforce in New Delhi has also attracted a number of multinational companies in the sectors of information technology, telecommunications, banking, hotels, tourism, and media."}

 Now that we have functions defined that are to be used as tools, we will next define the `toolConfig` in the format required by the Bedrock Converse API to let Agent know about the tools available to it.